emqx/emqx-docs/en_US/rule/rule-example.md

 Fill in the parameters required by the action:

-Six parameters is required by action "Data to OpenTSDB":
+Six parameters are required by action "Data to OpenTSDB":

 1).
 Details.
 Whether let OpenTSDB Server return the failed data point and their error reason, defaults to false.